marmoh2002/Particle-Swarm/README.md

 1. `Animated`: Contains some previously made PSO visualization GIFs of famous benchmark functions

 ## Files
+1. `PROGRAM.py`: The main menu of the program.

-1. `psalg.py`: Core implementation of the PSO algorithm.
+2. `psalg.py`: Core implementation of the PSO algorithm.

 3. `funcs.py`: Contains 27 benchmark functions used for testing the PSO algorithm, as well as a custom function parser.